Don't overload your To-do list

 • If you want to get into good habits, why not use a repeating task and schedule it for as often needed to bake that habit into your routine.

-Some useful Taskary features:
+Some useful My Tasks features:

 How to create sub-tasks?